KoTTana24/To-Pass/README.md

 # To-TEST-Pass a test version of To-Pass he has been not 100% stable
 # 2Pass a full stable version

-## !If you use unstable version you can damage your To-Pass files
+## !If you use unstable version you can damage your 2Pass files
-## !It is recommended to use the unstable version on another user.

 # About Accounts